MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-dispose-retire.md

 2. Select the fixed asset that you want to view entries for, and then choose the **Depreciation Books** action.
 3. Select the depreciation book that you want to view entries for, and then choose the **Ledger Entries** action.
 4. Select a line with **Disposal** in the **FA Posting Category** field, and then choose the **Navigate** action.
-5. In the **Navigate** window, select the general ledger entry line, and then choose the **Show** action.
+5. On the **Navigate** page, select the general ledger entry line, and then choose the **Show** action.

-The **General Ledger Entries** window opens where you can see the entries that the disposal posting resulted in.
+The **General Ledger Entries** page opens where you can see the entries that the disposal posting resulted in.

 ## <a name="see-also"></a>See Also
 [Fixed Assets](fa-manage.md)